MyEtherWallet/etherwallet/README.md

 This project loads JQuery 1.11.3 and then a minified JS file that is composed of the files found in /js/source/*.js.
 As long as you add any additional JS files to the /js/source/ folder, gulp will handle it automatically.

-### ToDo
+### In Progress
-- Add a way to display the paper wallets locally
+- View Wallet Details Tab (matches Chrome Extension funactionality)
-- Create Get Account Info tab
+- Advanced tab for generating offline transactions and sending transactions with data